XiekangZhang/everything_about_java/java_zookeeper/README.md

 which it sends requests, gets responses, gets watch events, and sends heart beats.
 If the TCP connection to the server breaks, the client will connect to a different server.

-### ZNode vs ephemeral nodes
-- ephemeral nodes will be deleted after the session is closed.

 ## ZNode
 ZooKeeper has a hierarchical namespace, much like a distributed file system where it stores coordination data like status information, coordination information, location information, etc.